Coronavirus and the British Ecological Society

 The British Ecological Society continues to be guided by the latest government advice in forming our responses to the coronavirus outbreak.
 Our primary concern is the health and wellbeing of our staff, members and all those involved in our activities.
 We are encouraging everyone to follow the helpful NHS advice on coronavirus.

-The BES office in London is closed, but BES staff are continuing to work from home.
-The quickest way to get hold of staff is by email, and you can find details here.
+The BES office in London is closed to visitors with BES staff largely working from home.
+The quickest way to get hold of staff is by email and you can find details here.

 New for the coronavirus lockdown period

 Visit our new Members’ Training Hub for developing your science communication and public engagement skills at home.
 From website building to podcast production, there is something for everyone in our diverse range of new webinars & resources.

-We are running regular webinars on maintaining mental health for small groups of people during the lockdown.
-For early career ecologists, researchers and students, the webinar is for everyone who is concerned about the impact the current situation will have on their immediate and intermediate plans.
+As students and staff return to campuses, fields and offices this autumn we’ll be hosting webinars on maintaining mental health for small groups of people, these webinars are for everyone who is concerned about the impact the current situation will have on their immediate and intermediate plans.